Standing Tall: Sim to Real Fall Classification and Lead Time Prediction for Bipedal Robots: Robustifying Nominal Algorithm to Omnidirectional Faults

 \subsection{Fine-Tuned Lead Time Classifier Results}

-The lead time classifier is fine-tuned using data from the same regions as the critical fault classifier.
-After fine-tuning, the lead time classifier's accuracy, as shown in Table \ref{tab:lead_time_classifier_results_on_normal_and_angled_pushes}, increases from 0.82 to 0.96 and from 0.84 to 0.95 for the non-angled and angled critical faults in the $[0,1]$ interval, respectively.
+The lead time classifier, fine-tuned using the limited set of non-angled side data as the critical fault classifier, also shows notable improvements for all faults.
+As shown in Table \ref{tab:lead_time_classifier_results_on_normal_and_angled_pushes}, its accuracy increases from 0.82 to 0.96 and from 0.84 to 0.95 for the non-angled and angled critical faults in the $[0,1]$ interval, respectively.
 The accuracy also increases from 0.57 to 0.84 and from 0.63 to 0.80 for the $(1,2]$ interval.
 However, the accuracy decreases from 0.61 to 0.30 and from 0.55 to 0.27, respectively, for the $(2,H]$.
 This decline is expected and acceptable given that the number of data points decreases exponentially as lead time increases \cite{ref:mungai2024fall}.

 When evaluated on in-distribution data, the fine-tuned model's performance slightly decreases.
 The accuracies drop by 0.02, 0.13, and 0.3 for the $[0,1]$, $(1,2]$, and $(2,H]$ intervals, respectively.
 While the drop in performance for the $(2,H]$ interval might seem significant, it is justifiable due to the previously mentioned exponential relationship between lead time and data availability.
-Furthermore, given the long lead times in this interval, exceeding the 0.2s threshold \cite{ref:mungai2024fall}, it is reasonable to disregard the classifier's output for this region, as it will not have severe consequences before transitioning to intervals with more accurate predictions.
+Furthermore, given the long lead times in this interval, exceeding the 0.2s threshold, it is reasonable to disregard the classifier's output for this region, as it will not have severe consequences before transitioning to intervals with more accurate predictions.